Last month, we received a reader email asking “Where are the best places to find pans with lids for my toaster oven?”

 Le Creuset Shallow Cast Iron Cocotte – 2.75 quart

 This 2.75 quart Le Creuset Shallow Dutch Oven measures 9″ diameter (11″ including handles) x 5″ tall with the lid.
-It’s available on Amazon in cherry red (my favorite!) and this equally eye-catching black oyster color.
+It’s available on Amazon in cherry red (my favorite!) and this equally eye-catching black oyster color (purchases through these links produce a commission for us).

 You can also find it at Sur La Table online and sometimes in the store.
 It’s not a piece they keep stocked in store year-round.